iAchilles/memento/README.md

 Common misconceptions:
 - ❌ Creating shell aliases for sqlite3 CLI won't affect Memento
 - ❌ Loading extensions in sqlite3 CLI won't help Memento
-- ✅ Use the npm-installed sqlite-vec or set `SQLITE_VEC_PATH` environment variable
+- ✅ Use the npm-installed sqlite-vec or set `SQLITE_VEC_PATH` environment variable if automatic detection fails.
+This should point to the Node.js-compatible version of the extension, typically found in your `node_modules` directory.

 If automatic vec loading fails:
 ```bash